-Windows has made rolling back a driver nice and simple which is fortunate because it’s usually one of the fastest ways to solve issues with a specific device.
+Microsoft has made it simple to roll back a driver.
+And that's useful because it’s usually one of the fastest ways to solve issues with a specific device.

-If you want to keep your Windows installation as healthy as possible have a look at our guide on how to speed up Windows.
+If your computer is just running slowly, take a look at our guide on how to speed up Windows.

-- Click on the Driver tab at the top, and then click on the 'Roll Back Driver' button.
+Click on the Driver tab at the top, and then click on the 'Roll Back Driver' button.
 Click OK and the previous driver version should be restored.
 You may have to reboot your computer.